Thelma & Louise: Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 86% based on 147 reviews, with an average rating of 7.9/10.
-The website's critical consensus reads, "Simultaneously funny, heartbreaking, and peppered with action, Ridley Scott's Thelma & Louise is a potent, well-acted road movie that transcends the feminist message at its core."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 156 reviews, with an average rating of 7.9/10.
+The website's critical consensus reads, "Driven by the ride-or-die chemistry between Geena Davis and Susan Sarandon while director Ridley Scott provides scorching visuals fit for a postcard, Thelma & Louise is a feminist adventure that's equal parts provocative and rollicking."
 On Metacritic, the film received a score of 88 based on 12 reviews, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.